simon-off/inet-redesign/README.md

 ### How?

 I've tried to keep my version relatively close to the original design but it's amazing what a few tweaks to border-radiuses and some box-shadows can do to modernize things a bit.
+All styling is done with tailwind classes.